tgowon/effective-java-3e-notes/items/item-10.md

 Your `equals` method should return `false` on null not `NullPointerException`.

-Note: the `instanceof` operator does an implicit `null` check, so you don't have to do an explict `null` check in your `equals` method.
+Note: the `instanceof` operator does an implicit `null` check, so you don't have to do an explicit `null` check in your `equals` method.

 ## Pro-Tips: Designing a good `equals` method